bowenlong1/E-commerce-recommendation/README.md

-Good morning Erwin/Mani,
+"Good morning Erwin/Mani,

-Please see attached the updated eot pipeline SAS code, the difference of this version is at the end of end, I combined all variabels and generate final output ‘fnl’ table.
-So as we discussed, it doesn’t impact the intermediate validation steps that Erwin is doing. please let me know if you have any questions.
+Please find attached the updated EOT pipeline SAS code.
+The main difference in this version is at the end, where I combined all variables and generated the final output table 'fnl'.
+As we discussed, this change doesn't affect the intermediate validation steps that Erwin is performing.
+Please let me know if you have any questions.

-Thanks,
+Thanks, Bowen"
-Bowen